liamohkay/ProjectRoadrunner/README.md

 1. Readstreams
 2. Unordered Bulk Insert/Upsert

-The utilization of csv readstreams & unordered bulk inserts/upserts resulted in the seed time of 35 million records on an AWS EC2 instance to be a litle over an hour.
+The utilization of csv readstreams & unordered bulk inserts/upserts resulted in the seed time of 35 million records on an AWS EC2 instance to be a little over an hour.

 # Horizontal Scaling with AWS + NGINX
 After deploying my database and 1 server EC2 instance, I ran an intial loader.io stress test and quickly realized I would need to horizontally scale to handle higher throughput.